kube-rs/website/docs/controllers/scaling.md

     A mutating admission policy can help automatically assign/label partitions cluster-wide based on constraints and rebalancing needs.

-In cases where HA is required, a leases can be used gate access to a particular shard.
+In cases where HA is required, leases can be used gate access to particular shards.
 See [[availability#Leader Election]]

 --8<-- "includes/abbreviations.md"
 --8<-- "includes/links.md"